ways to satisfy your wanderlust when you can't travel

 12. START RESEARCHING (& DARE I SAY PLANNING) POSSIBLE TRAVEL DESTINATIONS

-This, too, shall pass, and when it does, you’ll know exactly where you want to go!
+This, too, shall pass.
+And when it does, you’ll know exactly where you want to go!

 Via Guide Books

-When looking to explore an outdoor adventure destination, Frommer’s, Moon, Lonely Planet, and Fodor’s are the best Guide Book publishers out there.
+When looking to explore an outdoor adventure destination, Frommer’s, Moon, Lonely Planet, and Fodor’s are the best guidebook publishers out there.
 Each one has its own unique way of helping you plan a trip.

 Suppose you have a specific destination in mind.
 In that case, I suggest checking out a few different publisher’s guides digitally from your local library.
 (When doing this, try to be aware of the date on the travel book and reserve the most current edition available.)
 Once you start flipping through a few different guides, you’ll be able to figure out which one fits you and the way you like to travel pretty quickly.

-If you’re still just trying to figure out where you want your next outdoor adventure to be, here are a few comprehensive guide books that can help you pick:
+If you’re still just trying to figure out where you want your next outdoor adventure to be, here are a few comprehensive guidebooks that can help you pick:

 Epic Hikes of the World, 100 Hikes of a Lifetime, 100 Parks, 5,000 Ideas & Epic Drives of the World